Prepare for the Alcohol Assessment Test and PSI with a Michigan DUI Attorney

 This simple truth is that a better recommendation gives way to a better sentence.
 The best thing is to make sure the client gets a favorable, lenient recommendation.

 This point is crystal clear to anyone who has had a DUI before (or has been through any criminal case where there was a PSI).
-I can, as a lawyer of 29-plus years, all but guarantee that if you’ve been through this before, whatever was recommended by the probation department in the PSI report was exactly what the Judge ordered in your case.
+Based upon our decades of experience as DUI lawyers, we can say, with complete confidence, that if you’ve had a prior DUI and been through this before, whatever was recommended by the probation department in the PSI report was exactly, or almost exactly what the Judge ordered in your case.

 This, in turn, highlights how important it is for you to be thoroughly prepared for the PSI process in general, and the alcohol screening test in particular.